Definitions & Acronyms

 Board of Criminal Justice.
 See Texas Board of Criminal Justice (TBCJ)

 Boot Camp.
-A residential punishment program for offenders on community supervision.
-Modeled after military basic training, boot camps target young, first-time offenders.
+A residential punishment program for inmates on community supervision.
+Modeled after military basic training, boot camps target young, first-time inmates.
 Boot camps emphasize physical exercise, strict supervision and discipline.
 They offer education, life skills training and restitution services.
 They may also offer substance abuse education.

 Case Classification.
-A research-driven, scientifically valid method used by community supervision officers to classify an offender's needs and risk to the community.
-The method is used to ensure that offenders are supervised effectively and efficiently.
+A research-driven, scientifically valid method used by community supervision officers to classify an inmate's needs and risk to the community.
+The method is used to ensure that inmates are supervised effectively and efficiently.

 Cell Restriction.
-A disciplinary penalty in which an offender is confined to his cell.
+A disciplinary penalty in which an inmate is confined to his cell.

 Certification (CJAD-CSCDs).To work as a professional community supervision officer (CSO) in Texas, you must complete a certification course and pass a certification exam given by TDCJ-CJAD.
 To work in a residential facility run by a community supervision and corrections department (CSCD), you must also complete a residential certification course and pass a residential certification test.